Best Online Engineering Programs in Ohio (2026)

 How does Engineering pay in Ohio compare to other states?

-Ohio salaries are approximately 2.1% higher than the national average for engineering roles.
+Ohio offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Ohio a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Ohio?